Rinoahu/SwiftOrtho/README.md

         $python run_all.py -i input.fsa -a 4

 -i: input file. protein sequences in fasta format.
+The identifier of each protein sequence in intput.fsa should be like this: >xxx|yyyy where xxx is the taxon code and yyyy is a sequence identifier.
+-a: number of multi-thread.

+Results: